open-craft/ansible-load-balancer/README.md

 To run the integration test playbook in `tests/integration.yml`, you need a server with a vanilla Ubuntu 16.04 image, and at least one DNS name pointing to that server.
 DNS changes should already have propagated.

-The run
+Create an inventory file containing your test server's hostname and IP address, e.g.,

+    test.server.domain ansible_host=123.45.67.89

+Then, from the `tests/` subdirectory, run:

-    make test_integration TEST_DOMAIN=test.server.domain
+    make test_integration TEST_HOSTS=hosts.test

-from the `tests/` subdirectory.
-Replace test.server.domain with the DNS name of your test server.
+Replace hosts.test with the path to the inventory file for your test server.

 All tests can be run using

-    make test TEST_DOMAIN=test.server.domain
+    make test TEST_HOSTS=hosts.test